-A: Unless you get a very sympathetic agent on the line, you’re not likely to get your money back.
-But if you booked with a domestic carrier you’ll usually be able to cancel and receive a credit with the airline.
-Of course, you’ll have to pay a change fee—now a whopping $200 for most U.S. flights—and use the credit to travel by a certain deadline, often a year from the date that your original ticket was issued.
+But there is a silver lining.
+If you booked with a domestic carrier you’ll usually be able to cancel and receive a credit with the airline.
+Of course, you’ll have to pay a change fee—which can exceed $150 in some cases—and use the credit to travel by a certain deadline, often a year from the date that your original ticket was issued.

 Beware: some international carriers are not so generous and offer credit only in emergencies and "unplanned events" (read: death, illness, or—believe it or not—jury duty).
 And if you bought your ticket through a third-party website, such as Priceline or Hotwire, it may be subject to further restrictions.
 So always read the fine print.